MBigaj/MBigaj/README.md

   </p>
 <hr>

-Besides work I try to improve my skills on the daily, currently working on an engineering thesis - talis.live A website for board game enthusiasts!
+Besides work I try to improve my skills on the daily, currently working on an engineering thesis - [Talis](https://talis.live/), a website for board game enthusiasts!
 Tech Stack -> React, Django, PostgreSQL

 mikolaj.bigaj.00@gmail.com - for any work related topics